General Music Director - Wuppertal Symphony Orchestra and Opera

 Conductor, composer and pianist Patrick Hahn was born in 1995 in Graz, Austria and has already established himself as one of the most promising artists of his generation.
 Patrick’s international presence has grown exponentially in recent seasons in both the concert hall and opera house, with important engagements including dates with the Münchner Philharmoniker, Philharmonia Orchestra London, Wiener Symphoniker and Bayerische Staatsoper.
 From the season 2021/22 he has taken up the position of General Music Director of the Wuppertaler Bühnen und Sinfonieorchester GmbH, becoming the youngest GMD in Germany.

-As conductor, he has performed with major orchestras and opera houses including the Munich Philharmonic Orchestra, the Bavarian Radio Symphony Orchestra and Choir, the Munich Radio Orchestra, the Philharmonia Orchestra London, the Gürzenich Orchestra Cologne, the Dresden Philharmonic Orchestra, the NDR Radiophilharmonie, the Tonkünstler Orchestra Niederösterreich, the Vienna Symphony Orchestra, the Camerata Salzburg, the Lucerne Symphony Orchestra, the Camerata Royal Concertgebouw Orchestra, the Orquestra Simfònica de les Illes Balears, the Opéra de Rouen Normandie, the Bavarian State Opera Munich, the Hamburg State Opera, and the Tyrolean Festival Erl.
+As conductor, he has performed with major orchestras and opera houses including the Munich Philharmonic Orchestra, Bavarian Radio Symphony Orchestra and Choir, Royal Concertgebouw Orchestra, Philharmonia Orchestra London, Gürzenich Orchestra Cologne, Dresden Philharmonic Orchestra, NDR Radiophilharmonie, Vienna Symphony Orchestra, Tonkünstler Orchestra Niederösterreich, Camerata Salzburg, Lucerne Symphony Orchestra, as well as the Bavarian State Opera Munich, Hamburg State Opera, and Tyrolean Festival Erl.
 Within the field of contemporary music he has a close relationship with Klangforum Wien.

 As a pianist, he performed with the Mozarteum Orchestra Salzburg or as a Lied accompanist in the Vienna Musikverein, for the season 2017/18 he was also a solo repetitor at the Hamburg State Opera.
 In close collaboration with Kirill Petrenko, he worked on the new productions of Salome and Die Tote Stadt at the Bavarian State Opera Munich as well as Fidelio at Festspielhaus Baden-Baden.